some drawings

 VR Author (small) (40k) computer using a graphics tablet

-- What it feels like for me to build virtual worlds.
-I feel ephemeral in my dark room with my glowing monitor, and the world I'm constructing feels quite real.
+What it feels like for me to build virtual worlds.
+I feel ephemeral in my dim room with my glowing monitor, and the world I'm constructing feels quite real.

 the article (33k) pencil and paper